What is Cold Agglutinin Disease?

-Causes of Cold Agglutinin Disease
+What are the Causes of Cold Agglutinin Disease?

-How Cold Agglutinins Affect Red Blood Cells
+Why are Important and How Cold Agglutinins Affect Red Blood Cells?

 Cold agglutinins are antibodies, typically of the IgM class, that bind to red blood cells at low temperatures.
 This binding causes the red blood cells to clump together (agglutinate) and can activate the complement system, a part of the immune system that enhances the ability to clear pathogens.
 Activation of the complement system leads to the destruction of red blood cells, resulting in hemolysis.

-Get A Second Opinion
+Get Second Opinion

-Symptoms of Cold Agglutinin Disease
+What are the Symptoms of Cold Agglutinin Disease?

 The symptoms of CAD can vary widely depending on the severity of hemolysis and the underlying cause.
 Common symptoms include: